 1 tablespoon goji berries

-1. Soak the mushrooms:
+1. Soak the mushrooms

-2. Blanch the chicken:
+2. Blanch the chicken

-3. Simmer the soup base:
+3. Simmer the soup base

-4. Add the red dates:
+4. Add the red dates

-5. Finish with seasoning and goji berries:
+5. Finish with seasoning and goji berries

-- Add the goji berries and simmer for an additional 5 minutes before serving.
+- Season the soup with salt to taste.
+Add the goji berries and simmer for another 5 minutes just before serving.

 Tips & notes

-4 thoughts on “Chinese Chicken Soup Recipe”
+6 thoughts on “Chinese Chicken Soup Recipe”

 I would like to try making this recipe